aman9113/the-tech-writer/README.md

 # The Tech Writer

-Welcome to The Tech Writer C Blogging Website)!
+Welcome to The Tech Writer(Blogging Website)!
 This project is a collection of resources and files for a tech blog or website.
 Here’s a brief overview of what you’ll find in this repository:

 ## Directory Structure